vbartusevicius/zktaccess-mqtt/README.md

 ## Configuration

-All configuration is done through environment variables, which can be set in the `.env` file.
+All configuration is done through environment variables, which can be set in the `.env` file or passed as environment variables to the container.
 Below is a description of all available configuration options:

 ### ZKTeco Device Connection